bigskysoftware/htmx/www/docs.md

 You may embed simple expressions in the template with the `${}` syntax.

+Note that this should only be used for demos and is in no way guaranteed to work for long periods of time as it will always be grabbing the latest versions htmx and hyperscript!

 #### Demo Example

 Here is an example of the code in action: